Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Cemeteries & Burial SitesSettlements & Settlers.

 Location.
 32° 57′ N, 84° 48.15′ W. Marker is near Stovall, Georgia, in Meriwether County.
-Marker is on Milton Dunn Road, 0.1 miles north of Arbor Chapel Road, on the right when traveling north.
+It is on Milton Dunn Road 0.1 miles north of Arbor Chapel Road, on the right when traveling north.
 Milton Dunn Road is also identified as Hardy Road, Harry Hardy Road, and Tigner Road at different points.
 It is one continuous road.
 Touch for map.
 Marker is in this post office area: Greenville GA 30222, United States of America.
 Touch for directions.

 Union Cemetery Marker image.
 Click for full size.

-Photographed By David Seibert, April 13, 2013
+Photographed by David Seibert, April 13, 2013

 2. Union Cemetery Marker